Opposing Viewpoints in Context

 When you click on an article or other document, the full text will be displayed.
 You will have an option to listen to the article, rather than read it.
 To the right of the article, there are various useful Tools.

-- The citation tool provides the citation in APA, MLA, or Chicago styles.
+- The citation tool provides the citation in APA, MLA, Chicago, or Harvard styles.
 However, be sure to check the citation for accuracy as there may be mistakes, especially with capitalization.